State and Local Climate and Energy Program

 Federal Funding: $305,000

 Implementation of the Tri-County Small Business Efficiency Program is well underway.
-The County continues to work with small businesses and non-profits in the tri-county area to expand awareness and participation in the program.
-Between April and June 2013, the County awarded grant funds to 57 businesses that made qualifying boiler, insulation, and lighting retrofits to their facilities.
+Lewis and Clark County continues to work with small businesses and non-profits in the tri-county area (Lewis and Clark, Jefferson, and Broadwater Counties) to expand awareness of and participation in the program.
+Between June and September 2013, the County awarded grant funds to 49 businesses that made qualifying boiler, insulation, and lighting retrofits to their facilities.
 All remaining grant funds have been reserved for businesses planning to complete a retrofit or in the process of completing one, and the County continues to help these businesses.
 In addition, the County continues to promote the Green Business Program, which provides technical assistance to businesses in the area on energy and water efficiency, waste reduction, and pollution prevention.
-To date, 15 businesses have been certified.
-Lastly, the County contracted with a website developer to design and post energy savings data online.
-Upcoming activities include completing the design of the website and uploading data, continuing to help businesses make qualifying energy retrofits, and conducting community outreach to promote certified green businesses.
+A total of 23 businesses have been certified as green businesses to date.
+As part of this program, monthly workshops have been held on topics such as green packaging options and green cleaning products.
+The County plans to continue training and certifying local businesses.
+Lastly, the County is performing community outreach via social media.
+Upcoming activities include additional green business workshops and continued support for businesses making energy and water efficiency upgrades.

 Helping Small Business Owners Reduce Energy and Water Use